Sebastien-Sw/WeatherApp/README.md

 To Use :
 - Download the latest version of "Weather App.zip"
-- Older versions of the application are not guarenteed
+- Older versions of the application are not guarenteed to work

 Upcoming Features :